Lovishkasoni/ml-model-comparison-dashboard/README.md

 3. Dashboard displays results automatically

 **What Happens:**
-- ✅ All 7 models train on your data
+- All the models train on your data
-- ✅ Metrics calculated for each model
+- Metrics calculated for each model
-- ✅ Best model highlighted
+- Best model highlighted
-- ✅ Feature importance computed
+- Feature importance computed

 ### Step 3️⃣: Compare Results